The 18 Best Non-Alcoholic Beers Actually Worth Sipping In Dry July

 DETAILS

-• 0.0% ABV,
+• 0.0% ABV

-• Founded in NSWs Central Coast,
+• Founded in NSWs Central Coast

-• Produced using natural brewing process.
+• Produced using natural brewing process

-Keeping it simple, the profile has given the beer a defining position in Australia’s non-alcoholic beer market – hard to resist with its light citrus notes and smooth mouthfeel.
-The bitterness is the real kicker here; it lasts longer than most other non-alcoholic beers that we’ve tried.
+Hawkesbury Brewing Co. has one of our current favourites when it comes to non-alcoholic beer: the Hawkesbury Prohibition Pale Ale — a brew that’s virtually indistinguishable from full-strength alternatives thanks to a vibrant palate that builds up the mash with Citra and Galaxy hops.
+Keeping it simple, the profile has given the beer a defining position in Australia’s non-alcoholic beer market; hard to resist with its light citrus notes and smooth mouthfeel.
+The bitterness is the real kicker here — it lasts longer than the majority of other non-alcoholic beers that we’ve tried.

 NORT